Implement practices to mitigate light pollution

 - Requirement 3

-- Checkbox to certify that the educational materials are shared through the listed methods
+- Checkbox to certify that educational materials are shared upon request with all tenants within the project

-- Upload a copy of the educational materials that are shared with all building(s) occupants showing the information about the health benefits of reduced lighting pollution that will be included.
+- a copy of the educational materials that are shared upon request with all building(s) occupants outlining the health benefits of reduced light pollution included.

 Retail (RT):